Disability pensions and work ability

 - effective cooperation between the stakeholders involved in the rehabilitation,

-- taking the rehabilitee’s individual needs into account.
+- taking the rehabilitee’s individual needs into account, and

-According to studies, more attention should be paid to the period following work trials financed by pension providers and the subsequent employment status.
+According to studies, more attention should be paid to the period following work trials financed by pension providers and subsequent employment.
 A short work trial alone may not be sufficient to ensure a return to work.

 Understanding the processes involved in returning to work and evaluating the outcomes of rehabilitation requires monitoring rehabilitees over a sufficiently long period.